SONGDONGYUAN1994/ClusterDE/README.md

 <img src="man/figures/ClusterDE_illustration.png" width="600"/>

 Instead of a new pipeline, ClusterDE actually works as an add-on to popular pipelines such as Seurat.
-To find out more details about **ClusterDE**, you can check out our manuscript on bioRxiv.
+To find out more details about **ClusterDE**, you can check out our manuscript on [bioRxiv](https://www.biorxiv.org/content/10.1101/2023.07.21.550107v1).

 **The motivation and application of ClusterDE**:
 In Seurat function `findMarkers`, the authors pointed out: *"p-values should be interpreted cautiously, as the genes used for clustering are the same genes tested for differential expression."* This is the "double-dipping" issue.
-If your clustering results are inaccurate and since the clustering has used your expression data already, the discovered DE genes may not represent the discrete cell type separation, but other variations in your data.
+If your clustering results are inaccurate and since the clustering has used your expression data already, the discovered DE genes may not represent the discrete cell type separation, but other variation in your data (e.g., cell cycle, total UMI, or other variation you are not clear.
+These are still biological variation but do not define discrete status).

-ClusterDE is for correcting the double-dipping issue for comparing two dubious clusters, which you are not sure if they are two discrete cell types or just an artifact of your clustering algorithm based on conventional DE analysis.
+ClusterDE aims at correcting the double-dipping issue for comparing two dubious clusters, which you are not sure if they are two discrete cell types or just an artifact of your clustering algorithm based on conventional DE analysis.
 ClusterDE controls the false discoveries in DE and prioritizes the true cell type markers.

+Note: current version is focusing on one vs one comparison.

 ## Installation<a name="installation-"></a>